 Your teeth and gums are designed to last a lifetime with the right care.
 You work hard to prevent dental complications from developing to ensure that they do.
 You brush your teeth each day to be proactive about reducing your risk for tooth decay.
 Despite your best efforts, you may be overlooking another threat to your oral health—gum disease.
 It is estimated that more than half of adults have a form of the infection, but many are not aware they have it.
 With it linked to causing damage to your oral and overall health, you need to work to prevent it from occurring.
 To help combat periodontal disease in Queens, Dr. Richard Gochman at NY Smile Creators has the information you need to promote your gum health.

-Gum disease (periodontal disease) is an infection that develops in the gum tissue due to bacteria that is found in plaque and tartar accumulations.
+Gum disease (periodontal disease) is an infection that develops in the gum tissue due to bacteria that are found in plaque and tartar accumulations.
 The early stages produce bleeding, swollen, and irritated gums.
 With quick intervention, it can be treated without producing any long-term complications.
 However, it often goes undiagnosed, allowing it to progress in severity.
 As time goes on, it will begin to destroy the supporting structures of your teeth, eventually leading to tooth loss.
 The bacteria can also enter your bloodstream, increasing your risk for serious health issues, such as cardiovascular disease and respiratory issues.

 Gum disease can easily be prevented by maintaining your dental hygiene to reduce plaque and tartar accumulations.

 Brush Twice a Day: Brush all the surfaces of your teeth at least twice a day for two minutes each session.
 It is best to use a soft-bristled toothbrush and fluoride toothpaste.

 Floss Daily: Flossing removes plaque and tartar in areas that cannot be reached with a toothbrush, like the gum line and in between the teeth.
 Choose a high-quality dental floss to clean in between each tooth.